shseah601/wsl2-development-guide/flutter-installation.md

 flutter doctor
 ```

-If you want to develop Flutter for Linux Desktop, you will need to configure Linux toolchain based on `flutter` command.
+If we want to develop Flutter for Linux Desktop, we will need to configure Linux toolchain based on `flutter` command.
 Next step is to configure Linux toolchain for flutter.

 ## Linux Desktop

-When you run flutter doctor you will find that `ProcessException: Failed to find "pkg-config" in the search path`, which means that `pkg-config` tool is required.
+When we run flutter doctor we will find that `ProcessException: Failed to find "pkg-config" in the search path`, which means that `pkg-config` tool is required.
 After that there will be 4 more tools required which are `clang` `cmake` `ninja-build` `libgtk-3-dev`.

 ```
 flutter doctor